 Most of my journalistic work is commentary and news analysis, though I enjoy editorial projects and consulting as well.
 I am a contributing editor at Religion News Service, a nonsectarian wire service specializing in coverage of religion, ethics, and ideas.
 My writing has also been published by The Washington Post, The Atlantic, The Daily Beast, Commonweal, and other national outlets.

 A longtime student and observer of the institutional life of American Christianity, I am often asked to speak and advise on trends and controversies across the American religous landscape.
 I generally affirm a robust role for religious values and expression in the public square, contingent on constitutional limits and broad tolerance.
 My greatest advocacy passion is promoting religious freedom in the United States and around the world.

-I resonate with English composer John Rutter, who describes himself as a "friend and fellow traveler of the Christian faith."
+I resonate with English composer John Rutter, who describes himself as a "friend and fellow-traveler of the Christian faith."
 My ecumenical impulses are strong.
-I count it a privilege to be friends with clergy and leaders in faith-based activism of all political and theological stripes.
-My experience as a scholar of religion in American politics and my intimate associations with diverse aspects of American Christianity provide a constant stream of ideas, opinions, and tensions that I explore in my writing.
+I count it a privilege to have many friends and colleagues among clergy and lay leaders in faith-based activism of all political and theological stripes.
+My intimate associations with diverse aspects of American political and religious life provide a constant stream of ideas, opinions, and tensions that I explore in my writing.

-My bride, Cara, is an attorney.
-We have three children under age 5.
-I write mostly from our home in Arbutus, Maryland (Baltimore County) and from the campus of Georgetown University in Washington, D.C.
+My wife and I have three children under 7.
+I work mostly from our home near Relay, Maryland (Baltimore County) and from various locations in Washington, D.C.

 No one is as good or as bad as they seem on the internet.
 I assure you the same is true of me.